jd28/nwnx-effects/README.md

 the bioware natives.
 You get callbacks for OnApply, OnRemove, and you can specify a interval which calls into a script; much like object heartbeats.

+Additionally, nwnx_effects allows specifying the same callbacks for native effect types, with the caveat that you cannot prevent them from applying.

 ### Caveat

-Custom effects misuse the native EffectModifyAttacks() constructor.
-Any scripts using that effect type will break.
-You will have to rewrite your scripts BEFORE implementing nwnx_effects.

-### Caveat 2

-nwnx_effects depends on nwnx_structs (specifcally, `SetEffectInteger(...)`).
+nwnx_effects depends on nwnx_structs to set up new effects initially.
+See the include in nwn/ for details.

 ## Setup